 - An email strategy that schedules marketing messages tailored specifically to your leads’ interests.
 Once your pool of perfectly worded emails is refined, you can set up your CRM to send them to specific sets of leads based on criteria you set, and it all happens automatically.

-Here’s real-life example.
+Here’s a real-life example.
 One of our Larek Point staff met someone who was interested in further training for her customer service staff.
 We collected her information, and entered it into our CRM in a segment called “Customer Service Training.”
 Once we typed in her data, the CRM took it from there, sending a series of carefully composed of emails over the course of a couple of months.
 The emails positioned Larek Point as experts in corporate training and painted a picture of what’s possible with our training programs.

 At a later point in time, when it seemed appropriate, we gave her a direct opportunity to become a client.
 By that time, she knew a lot more about us and what we can do for her business.
 Trust was built and a relationship with cultivated.